innoq/iqvoc/README.md

 * editorial features for registered users
 * publishing the vocabulary in the Semantic Web

 iQvoc is built with state-of-the-art technology and can be easily customized according to user's needs.

+## Demo

+You can try out iQvoc right now!
+In our [sandbox](http://try.iqvoc.net/) you can play around with the public views.
+If you like to test the collaborative functions simply [request](mailto:iqvoc@innoq.com) your personal demo account.

 ## Setup

 ### Heroku